linuxhw/hw-probe/README.md

 About
 -----

-Probe — is a snapshot of your computer's hardware state and system logs.
-HW Probe tool returns a permanent URL to view the probe of the computer.
+Probe — is a snapshot of your computer's hardware state and logs.
+The tool checks operability of devices by analysis of logs and returns a permanent url to view the probe of the computer.

-Sample probe: https://linux-hardware.org/?probe=b394035f90

 Share your probes and logs with Linux developers in order to debug and fix problems on your computer.
 Simplify inventory of hardware in your company.
+Please read more in [our blog](https://github.com/linuxhw/Blog/blob/master/Linux_Hardware_Blog.pdf).

+If some of your computer devices doesn't work due to a missed driver then the tool will suggest a proper Linux kernel version according to the LKDDb or third-party drivers.

+Sample probe: https://linux-hardware.org/?probe=b394035f90

 You can make a probe of your computer with the help of [AppImage](#appimage), [Docker](#docker), [Snap](#snap), [Flatpak](#flatpak), [Live CD](#live-cd) or RPM/DEB package.